stellar/slingshot/zkvm/src/signature/signature.md

 Function: `new(...)`

 Input:
-- transcript: `&Transcript` - the message to be signed should have been fed to the transcript beforehand.
-(Future work: pass in a mutable borrow of a transcript instead of just a borrow.)
+- transcript: `&Transcript` - the message to be signed should have been committed to the transcript beforehand.
+(TODO: pass in a mutable borrow of a transcript instead of just a borrow.)
 - privkey: `Scalar`
 - multikey: `Multikey`
 - pubkeys: `Vec<VerificationKey>` - all the public keys that went into the multikey.
 The list is assumed to be in the same order as the upcoming lists of `NoncePrecommitment`s, `NonceCommitment`s, and `Share`s.